ADMINISTRATIVE REGULATION - 1312.3

 Step 1: Filing of Complaint

-Any individual, public agency, or organization may file a complaint of alleged noncompliance by the district related to any of the programs or reasons delineated in BP 1312.2.
-(5 CCR 4630)
+Any individual, public agency, or organization may file a complaint of alleged noncompliance by the District related to any of the programs or reasons delineated in BP 1312.3.
+(5 CCR 4630).
+A complaint filed on behalf of an individual student may only be filed by that student or that student’s duly authorized representative.

 Written complaints filed with any District staff other than the Compliance Officer must be forwarded to the Compliance Officer immediately, but in no case later than five (5) business* days.
 The Compliance Officer may then verbally, or in writing, appoint a designee to conduct the investigation and prepare the District's Decision.

-A complaint brought pursuant to Board Policy 1312.2, Section I, Paragraph A, alleging unlawful discrimination on the basis of a protected class, as delineated in Board Policy 1312.2, shall be filed with the Compliance Officer no later than six (6) months from the date when the alleged discrimination occurred, or six (6) months from the date when the complainant first obtained knowledge of the facts of the alleged discrimination.
+All complaints brought pursuant to Board Policy 1312.3, Section 1, must be filed within one year from the date of the alleged violation, except for complaints of unlawful discrimination, harassment, intimidation or bullying, which must be filed within six (6) months of the date of the alleged violation.
+For complaints relating to the Local Control and Accountability Plans (LCAP), the date of the alleged violation is the date when the reviewing authority approves the LCAP or annual update that was adopted by the LEA.
+(5 CCR 4630(a)&(b)).
 The timeline set forth above may be extended for no more than an additional ninety (90) days, but only upon written request by the Complainant setting forth good cause for the delay, and only upon approval by the District's Superintendent or designee.
 Any such request received by the District's Superintendent shall be approved or denied within fifteen (15) business days of its receipt.
 The Superintendent's or designee’s decision with respect to an extension is final.

 If a complaint is untimely filed, the Compliance Officer or his/her designee will notify the Complainant within fifteen (15) business days of receipt of the untimely filing.
 Such notice will inform the Complainant of his/her right to request, in writing, an extension of the timelines directly from the District's Superintendent.